 Catalina Muñoz is a passionate world traveler, TNN community member, blogger, and photographer who has traveled to 54 countries and is always planning her next adventure.
 She enjoys experiencing other cultures and creating new memories with others along the way.
 You can see her presentation with TNN here and read about her adventures at cataintheworld.com.

-I couldn’t get over feeling like I was in this constant state of anxiety.
-Anxiety in my case defined as “always living in the future, and very often in fear”.
-Constantly stuck on my planning mode, trying to control everything that was to happen, worried about what was to come, always worrying about the little things, and the big things – all of the things – and I was just utterly exhausted!
+I couldn’t get over feeling like I was in this constant state of anxiety, in my case defined as “always living in the future, and very often in fear.”
+Constantly stuck in planning mode, trying to control everything that was to happen, worried about what was to come, always worrying about the little things, and the big things — all of the things — and I was just utterly exhausted!

 Before I could consciously realize what was happening, my body was trying to tell me to stop this madness.

-In that moment, I promised myself that if I get out of this one… I will live in the present.
-I will try as much as I can to accept the reality of the moment, just as it is, to see only what is in front of me.
-I will commit to being concerned only with what is taking place right here and now, not yesterday, not tomorrow, not even today, but now.
+In that moment, I promised myself that if I get out of this one… I would live in the present.
+I would try as much as I could to accept the reality of the moment, just as it is, to see only what is in front of me.
+I would commit to being concerned only with what is taking place right here and now, not yesterday, not tomorrow, not even today, but now.